mrphysics-bonn/CEST-simulations-with-JEMRIS/README.md

 This repository contains a Jupyter Notebook with an example code for CEST simulations with the open source framework JEMRIS (www.jemris.org).

-- continuous wave saturation
-- arbitrary labelling

-A CEST experiment with continuous wave saturation can be used from the Python GUI without any additional knowledge of JEMRIS.
+A CEST experiment with _continuous wave saturation_ can be used from the Python GUI without any additional knowledge of JEMRIS.
-The design of arbitrary saturation modules is done with the MATLAB GUI of JEMRIS.
+The design of _arbitrary saturation modules_ is done with the MATLAB GUI of JEMRIS.

 ### Installation/Requirements